Machining and Metalworking at Home

 Metal Lathe Files

-Particular emphasis on the brands Atlas (aka Craftsman, or Acorn in the U.K.), Sherline, and Taig (Peatol in the U.K.).
-Here you will also find lathe operational, repair, and modification information that will be useful to any lathe owner.
+Particular emphasis on the brands Atlas (aka Craftsman, or Acorn in the U.K.), Sherline, and Taig (Peatol in the U.K.) along with new files on the Myford metal lathe.
+In the files here you will also find lathe operational, repair, and modification information that will be useful to any lathe owner.

 back to Table Of Contents on this page